evoldoers/machineboss/README.md

   --generate-uniform arg       as --generate-iid, but weights outputs by
                                1/(output alphabet size)
-  --generate-fasta arg         generator for FASTA-format sequence --generate arg               sequence generator for JSON-format sequence -a [ --accept-chars ] arg    acceptor for explicit character sequence '&gt;&gt;' --accept-one arg             acceptor for any one of specified characters --accept-wild arg            acceptor for Kleene closure over specified
+  --generate-fasta arg         generator for FASTA-format sequence --generate-csv arg           create generator from CSV file --generate-csv-norm arg      create normalized generator from CSV file --generate-json arg          sequence generator for JSON-format sequence -a [ --accept-chars ] arg    acceptor for explicit character sequence '&gt;&gt;' --accept-one arg             acceptor for any one of specified characters --accept-wild arg            acceptor for Kleene closure over specified